Pfeilstorch

-The first and most famous Pfeilstorch was a white stork found in 1822 near the German village of Klütz, in the state of Mecklenburg-Vorpommern.
+The first and most famous Pfeilstorch was a white stork found in 1822 near the German village of Klütz, at the time in the Grand Duchy of Mecklenburg-Schwerin (nowadays in the state of Mecklenburg-Vorpommern).
 It was carrying a 30 in spear from central Africa in its neck.
-The specimen was stuffed and can be seen today in the zoological collection of the University of Rostock.
+The specimen was subsequently stuffed and can be seen today in the zoological collection of the University of Rostock.
 It is therefore referred to as the Rostocker Pfeilstorch.

 This Pfeilstorch was crucial in understanding the migration of European birds.
 Before migration was understood, people struggled to explain the sudden annual disappearance of birds like the white stork and barn swallow.
 Besides migration, some theories of the time held that they turned into other kinds of birds, mice, or hibernated underwater during the winter, and such theories were even propagated by zoologists of the time.
 The Rostocker Pfeilstorch in particular proved that birds migrate long distances to wintering grounds.